 Facebook Loneliness: Lots Of “Friends” But No Real Connection

-Facebook could very well be making us incredibly so, further contributing to the current epidemic of loneliness with every swipe through our newsfeeds.
+Facebook could very well be making us incredibly lonely despite its original intentions, further contributing to the current epidemic of loneliness with every swipe through our newsfeeds.

-• If you’re not going to use social media actively, experts advise to use it less often, rather than aimlessly scrolling and comparing your life to those belonging to people you see on Facebook.
+- If you’re not going to use social media actively, experts advise you to use it less often, rather than aimlessly scrolling and comparing your life to those belonging to people you see on Facebook.

 Struggling with loneliness or having a mental health crisis?